lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 This setting no longer does anything and will be removed in a future version.
 Use [Enable generated playlist sync](#enable-generated-playlist-sync) instead.

+If you had this setting enabled, the plugin turns on [Enable generated playlist sync](#enable-generated-playlist-sync) for you on the first server start after the update and clears this setting.
+Users who already had the generated playlist sync enabled keep their playlist type selection.

 ##### Enable generated playlist sync

 Enable syncing of the playlists that ListenBrainz generates for the selected user into Jellyfin.
 Choose which types